-- 111. Pursuant to Executive Order No. 79 (1989), the Department of Public Service produced the Vermont Comprehensive Energy Plan, January 1991.
+- 98. Pursuant to Executive Order No. 79 (1989), the Department of Public Service produced the Vermont Comprehensive Energy Plan, January 1991.
 This plan sets out an integrated strategy for controlling energy use and developing sources of energy.
-Several goals of the plan are to reduce global warming gases and acid rain precursors by 15% by the year 2000 through modified energy usage; to reduce by 20% by the year 2000 the per capita consumption of energy generated using non-renewable energy sources; and to maintain the affordability of energy. - 112.
+Several goals of the plan are to reduce global warming gases and acid rain precursors by 15% by the year 2000 through modified energy usage; to reduce by 20% by the year 2000 the per capita consumption of energy generated using non-renewable energy sources; and to maintain the affordability of energy. - 99.
 Prescription of an appropriate minimum flow for the bypass is important to project economics.
-The applicant's response to AIR No. 9 (September 1993) provides the energy output losses for a range of minimum bypass flows from 17 to 207 cfs.
-The special releases proposed by the applicant would reduce project output by about 113 mwh, or 4% of the average annual energy output, for the 30-year term of the federal license; the special releases recommended by the Agency would result in roughly a 600 mwh, or 22%, reduction in output. - 113.
+The applicant's response to AIR No. 11 (September 1993) provides the energy output losses for a range of minimum bypass flows from 8 to 135 cfs.
+A continuous special release of 13 cfs would reduce project output by about 70 mwh, or 4% of the average annual energy output, for the 30-year term of the federal license; a special release of 88 cfs year round, would result in about a 460 mwh, or 29%, reduction in output. - 100.
 The loss of electrical power production associated with mitigation needed to meet water quality standards will have a negligible effect on overall power availability and rates.

-The expected regional power surplus from the New England and New York power pools is 13,389 megawatts for Winter 2002-2003.
+The expected regional power surplus from the New England and New York power pools is 13,389 megawatts for winter 2002-2003.
 Because the facility would be operated in a base-load fashion (run-of-the-river), no operating reserve (storage function) is available.
-The applicant has large amounts of base-load power at its disposal. (testimony of Robert Howland, Central Vermont Power's Manager of Power Supply, before the State Public Service Board in Docket No. 5171)
+The applicant has large amounts of base-load power at its disposal.

+(testimony of Robert Howland, Central Vermont Power's Manager of Power Supply, before the State Public Service Board in Docket No. 5171)

-114. Continued availability of electricity generated by this renewable source, with proper environmental constraints in place, is consistent with the State energy plan.
+101. Continued availability of electricity generated by this renewable source, with proper environmental constraints in place, is consistent with the State energy plan.